Last updated on December 27th, 2018 at 02:58 pm

 Every Thanksgiving and Christmas we prepare our favorite dishes, with my husband having a big role in making the turkey and the fresh cornbread stuffing.
 A few years back he had the task of making our Thanksgiving feast for a house full as I was two days out of the hospital with our 6th baby.

 Fresh Cornbread Stuffing

 Here we go!
 The secret to this amazing tasting fresh cornbread stuffing is the fresh cornmeal.
-I mill up some popcorn, or field corn to get the freshest taste possible.
+I mill popcorn, or field corn to get the freshest taste possible.
 If you don’t have a grain mill, buy the best cornmeal you can find and just go for it!

 Fresh Cornbread Stuffing Ingredients:

 This cornbread needs to be cubed and dried and can be made two days before.
 You can also dry the cubed cornbread in the oven, which works great if you want to make the whole thing up and store in the refrigerator the day before the feast.Print